rcpch/digital-growth-charts-server/docs/_assets/_snippets/self-host-warning.md

     1. Obtain registration with the MHRA as a Medical Device (for UK deployment) and EU MDR, with Declaration of Conformity (for EU deployment).

-    For this reason, we HIGHLY recommend that you do not self-host any of our platform, but instead use the hosted (and attractively-priced) dGC API platform at https://dev.rcpch.ac.uk/
+    For this reason, we HIGHLY recommend that you do not self-host any of our platform, but instead use the hosted (and attractively-priced) [dGC API platform](https://dev.rcpch.ac.uk/).